 We value your business and we thank you for your confidence in choosing our firm as your source for advice, insurance and investment products.
 As our client, you trust us with your personal information.
 We respect that trust and want you to be aware of our commitment to protect the information you share in the course of doing business with us.

-1. The Company: In this Privacy Notice, ITI Financial Inc., is referred to as “the Company”.
+In this Privacy Notice, Garry Stratychuk and/or ITI Financial Inc., are referred to as “the Company”.

 This information may include: